 Have a glass of bubbly at the top of the Marriott Marquis

 Why not stop by for a drink and enjoy a fantastic view in the meantime?
-The view lounge (rightly named, by the way) has a 360-degree view of the incredible skyline of San Francisco.
+The view lounge (rightly named, by the way) offers a 360-degree view of San Francisco’s incredible skyline.

 Go Op shopping in Haight-Ashbury, San Francisco.

-For some, you may call it thrift shops, but for this post, let’s say let’s go vintage shopping!
+Some call them thrift shops, but for this post, let’s go vintage shopping!
 Haight-Ashbury is known for its hippyish feel, and they are not wrong.

 From bell-bottom pants and long shoulder-length hair to the odd whiff of marijuana, you could be mistaken by thinking you have been teleported back to the ’70s.
-Nevertheless, it is a fabulous place, and it is worth a visit.
+Nevertheless, it is a fabulous place and worth a visit.

 Be inspired by Mario Puzo and write your own (Godfather) novel.